 How do I create a Formula question in New Quizzes?

-When creating an assessment, you can create a Formula assessment question in New Quizzes.
+When creating a quiz, you can create a Formula question in New Quizzes.
 In a Formula question, students need to type in the correct numerical answer.

 You can also duplicate Formula questions to create a new question.

 Note: View information about Canvas Formula Quiz Question Helper Functions.

 To create a question, click the Add button anywhere in the quiz.

 In the Question Title field , add a question title.
 Question titles are optional and are not visible to students.

 In the Question Stem field , add the question stem.
 The question stem contains the question and, if necessary, additional instructions and information.
 You can use the Rich Content Editor to format and add content to your question stem.

 Identify variables in your question by surrounding variable names by backticks. (e.g., a variable name of x can be identified by typing `x`.)